William Brandon Lacy Campos: Advocacy career

-Publications, blogs, and writings.
+Publications, blogs, and poetry

 Campos was the author of the blog My Feet Only Walk Forward.
-He was co-contributor to the Huffington Post discussing black masculinity image, perception and stigma.
+He was a co-contributor to the Huffington Post, discussing Black masculinity, image, perception and stigma.
 He also contributed a regular column in The Body entitled "Queer, Poz and Colored".

-In 2009, MyLatinoVoice.com named him the number 2 queer Latino blogger to watch.
-In 2006, the Star Tribune named him a young policy wonk for his political shenanigans.

 A poet, he was the author of the volume of poetry It Ain't Truth If It Doesn't Hurt with illustrations by David Berube from his Face a Day collection.
 The volume was published in July 2011.

-He created the Alfred C. Carey Prize in Spoken Word Poetry in honor of his grandfather.
+He published poetry in the literary journal Ganymede in 2008.
+Campos created the Alfred C. Carey Prize in Spoken Word Poetry in honor of his grandfather.

-He published poetry in Ganymede (literary journal) in 2008.

-He contributed to the anthology From Macho To Mariposa: New Gay Latino Fiction, published in March 2011.

-He wrote about being "the only non-PhD candidate" to have written a chapter in an edited collection called Queer Twin Cities: Twin Cities GLBT Oral History Project.

 He contributed to the poetry collection Mariposas: A Modern Anthology of Queer Latino Poetry, published in October 2008.

-He was a contributor to Beyond Resistance!
+Campos was a contributor to Beyond Resistance!
 Youth Activism and Community Change: New Democratic Possibilities for Practice and Policy for America's Youth, published in March 2006.
+He wrote about being "the only non-PhD candidate" to have written a chapter in an edited collection called Queer Twin Cities: Twin Cities GLBT Oral History Project.
+He also contributed to the anthology From Macho To Mariposa: New Gay Latino Fiction, published in March 2011.